ARTICLE IV: Exchange Arrangements

 I. Each member shall notify the Fund in appropriate detail within thirty days after the Second Amendment becomes effective of the exchange arrangements it intends to apply in fulfillment of its obligations under Article IV, Section 1.
 Each member shall also notify the Fund promptly of any changes in its exchange arrangements.

 II.
 Members shall consult with the Fund regularly under Article IV.
-The consultations under Article IV shall comprehend the regular consultations under Articles VIII and XIV.
-In principle such consultations shall take place annually, and shall include consideration of the observance by members of the principles set forth above as well as of a member’s obligations under Article IV, Section 1.
+In principle, the consultations under Article IV shall comprehend the regular consultations under Articles VIII and XIV, and shall take place annually.
+They shall include consideration of the observance by members of the principles set forth above as well as of a member's obligations under Article IV, Section 1.
 Not later than three months after the termination of discussions between the member and the staff, the Executive Board shall reach conclusions and thereby complete the consultation under Article IV.

 III.
 Broad developments in exchange rates will be reviewed periodically by the Executive Board, inter alia in discussions of the international adjustment process within the framework of the World Economic Outlook.
 The Fund will continue to conduct special consultations in preparing for these discussions.